General

 4. |

-I'm not a clinician.
-Could I set up a multi-disciplinary project team to apply for a grant of investigator-initiated projects under the Health and Medical Research Fund? |
+I’m not a clinician, can I set up a multi-disciplinary project team to apply for a grant of investigator-initiated projects under the Health and Medical Research Fund? |

 |

 Applicants of investigator-initiated projects are not restricted to clinicians.
 Applications from locally based tertiary institutions, hospitals, medical schools, non-governmental organisations and other appropriate centres, units or services are invited.
-If the research proposal is a non-clinical study, the applicants should state clearly how the findings may be translated to impact on public health/health services and/or clinical practice.
+For applications on infectious diseases, the applicants should state clearly how the findings may be translated to impact on public health/health services and/or clinical practice.
 For applications for health promotion projects, applicants should state clearly how the proposed projects may provide impact in response to the health needs of the target local community.
 The project team of a health promotion project should also consist of healthcare professionals as collaborators for relevant studies as necessary. |

 5. |

-Can applicants based overseas submit proposals? |
+Can applicants base overseas submit proposals? |

 |